-Lipophilicity is possibly the lost important physicochemical property of a potential drug, it plays a role in solubility, absorption, membrane penetration, plasma protein binding, distribution, CNS penetration and partitioning into other tissues or organs such as the liver and has an impact on the routes of clearance.
+Lipophilicity is possibly the most important physicochemical property of a potential drug, it plays a role in solubility, absorption, membrane penetration, plasma protein binding, distribution, CNS penetration and partitioning into other tissues or organs such as the liver and has an impact on the routes of clearance.
 It is important in ligand recognition, not only to the target protein but also CYP450 interactions, HERG binding, and PXR mediated enzyme induction.

 The most commonly used measure of lipophilicity is LogP, this is the partition coefficient of a molecule between an aqueous and lipophilic phases, usually octanol and water.

 Measurement of LogP can be undertaken in a variety of ways, the most common is the shake-flask method, which consists of dissolving some of the solute in question in a volume of octanol and water, shaking for a period of time, then measuring the concentration of the solute in each solvent.
 This can be time-consuming particularly if there is no quick spectroscopic method to measure the concentration of the molecule in the phases.
 A faster method of log P determination makes use of high-performance liquid chromatography.
 The log P of a solute can be determined by correlating its retention time with similar compounds with known log P value doi.

 Usually it is not practical to experimentally determine the LogP of every compound made (and it may be of interest to calculate logP prior to synthesis) and so calculated results are used, there are a number of software tools available both desktop and online (don’t use for confidential compounds).